argoproj-labs/old-argo-dataflow/docs/SECURITY.md

 * For base images prefer `scratch` then `distroless` then `alpine`.
 * Snyk is used to scan images.
-* Synk is used to scan imported Go modules.
+* Snyk is used to scan imported Go modules.

 ## Configuration